 Bronner’s Christmas Wonderland – It’s the world’s largest Christmas store, with more than seven acres and 50,000 Christmas trims and gifts for you to shop.
 Every evening from dusk until midnight, Bronner’s grounds transform into a magical de-light as over 100,000-holiday lights illuminate the Frankenmuth sky.
 Open year-round.

-Rooftop Landing Reindeer Farm in Clare – Visit Santa and his reindeer in Clare through December 23, where you can view, pet, and feed the reindeer.
+Rooftop Landing Reindeer Farm in Clare – Visit Santa and his reindeer in Clare, where you can view, pet, and feed the reindeer.
 You’ll find a heated barn with Christmas alpaca and other animals, as well as a gift shop, fresh warm donuts, hot caramel cider and hot cocoa.
-Cost is $7, check their website for times and dates.

 If you haven’t seen the Polar Express yet, why not experience it first hand with these four Christmas train rides in Michigan and make it part of your holiday tradition?
 So, get in your best holiday garb, strap on your Santa hats, and book your ticket now for the ride of your life.